StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/CREATE ROUTINE LOAD.md

 **Target database and table**

 Create a table named `tbl_expr_test` in the database `example_db` in the StarRocks cluster.
-The target table `tbl_expr_test` contains two columns, where the values of the `col1` columns need to be computed by using case expression on JSON data.
+The target table `tbl_expr_test` contains two columns, where the values of the `col2` column need to be computed by using case expression on JSON data.

 ```SQL
 CREATE TABLE tbl_expr_test (